Who to test

 - Turner syndrome.

-NICE recommends having a low threshold for retesting people with symptoms or risk factors for coeliac disease who have previously been found to be serologically negative.
+- having a low threshold for retesting people with symptoms or risk factors for coeliac disease who have previously been found to be serologically negative.

-NICE also recommend referral of people with negative serological test results to a gastroenterologist specialist for further assessment if coeliac disease is still suspected.
+- to refer people with negative serological test results to a gastroenterologist specialist for further assessment if coeliac disease is still suspected.

 Read more about how to test for coeliac disease and important advice for patients prior to testing.